 Filters.
 Snaps.
 Likes.
 Hearts.
 Posts.

-As someone with ADHD, I’ve always struggled with preventing a constant flow of social media from having an iron grip on my time.
+, I’ve always struggled with preventing a constant flow of social media from having an iron grip on my time.
 About a year ago, I made the decision to take control again.
 I wanted to stop my social media habits from being an endless time black hole.

 My purpose isn’t to bash social media, which is a powerful tool to connect with friends and family.
 Rather, I want to offer you my thoughts for using social media in a healthier way.

 To break away from excessive use of social media, you must first understand how attachment to social media works — and the effect it has on our

 Social media platforms like Facebook or Instagram use vivid colors, specific sounds, and infinite scrolling to make their platforms more appealing.
 They’re designed to be satisfying and easy to spend time on.
 Experts say these platforms trigger the reward circuit system and release dopamine in our brains.